indecisiveuser/phylobio_project/README.md

 Again, one observes that the trees are very similar with small clade rearrangements.

+However, it should be noted that the mixing in all Bayesian mitochondrial models could be improved.

 # Discussion

 In summary, the quality (and quantity) of the data used in any